Breath Fetish

 Status of the specific term

-Halitophilia itself is a narrow, modern coinage that appears on contemporary reference lists of paraphilias rather than in the classic nineteenth-century texts; its precise first use is not well documented.
+Halitophilia itself is a narrow, modern coinage that appears on contemporary reference lists of paraphilias rather than in the classic nineteenth-century texts, and its precise first use is not well documented.
 It is generally treated as a specific sub-variant of scent interest rather than a distinct diagnostic entity, and it appears in neither the DSM-5-TR nor the ICD-11 as a named disorder.
-Under both systems a scent interest would be clinically relevant only if it caused distress, impairment or involved non-consent.
+Under both systems a scent interest is clinically relevant only if it causes distress or impairment, or involves non-consent.

 In practice